netgusto/nodebook/README.md

 ### Create a Notebook

+Click on the **+ Notebook** button on the Home page, then select the language of the notebook to be created.

+Once on the notebook edition page, you can rename the notebook by clicking on it's name.

+Notebooks are created in the directory specified by the parameter `--notebooks`.

+### Create a Notebook manually

 In the directory where you want your notebooks to be stored, simply create a folder containing a file named `{index|main}.{js,py,c,cpp,...}`.

 The notebook's name will be the name of the folder.
 The notebook language is determined automatically.